Fix Mac Won't Restart or Boot in Ventura/Monterey/Big Sur in 2023 - Qiling

 1. How to downgrade from macOS Venture to Monterey?

-Users can quickly downgrade from macOS Venture to Monterey with the bootable installer.
-All you need to do is create a macOS bootable installer and downgrade an Intel Mac.
-Hence, Mac powered by Apple Silicon can be quickly downgraded.
+Users can quickly downgrade from macOS Venture to Monterey using a bootable installer, which can be created to downgrade an Intel Mac, while Macs with Apple Silicon can be downgraded quickly.

 2. How to fix macOS 13 Ventura upgrade failure?